sinemalinca/AI-Product-Strategy/README.md

 **What we're building, for whom, why now.**

-- **Product:** Hepsiburada Sponsored Product Ads — Self-Service Campaign Setup
+- **Product:** Hepsiburada Sponsored Product Ads — AI-assisted One Click Campaign Setup
 - **AI Value Archetype:** Automator
 - **Vulnerability Scores:** Moat 4/5 · Data 5/5 · Platform 3/5
-- **Top Risk:** The biggest strategic risk is that competitors copy the one-click AI campaign setup experience and use a larger buyer audience or stronger seller trust to capture more marketplace ad budget.
+- **Top Risk:** Marketplace competitors such as Trendyol Ads or Amazon Ads can copy the one-click setup experience and use stronger seller trust or larger buyer reach to capture seller ad budget.
 - **Confidence:** M
 - **Prototype:** https://sponsoredproductadsoneclick.lovable.app
-- **Kill Criteria:** We would stop or pivot this bet if sellers do not trust the AI-generated recommendations, if they still prefer manual campaign setup, or if the recommended campaigns do not show better adoption, activation, or advertising performance compared to the existing self-service flow.
+- **Kill Criteria:** Stop or pivot if sellers do not trust the AI-generated recommendations, continue to prefer manual campaign setup, reject recommendations most of the time, or if One Click does not improve campaign creation, activation, or advertising performance compared to the existing self-service flow.

 → Details: [`01-the-bet/`](01-the-bet/)